trustoverip/tswg-keri-specification/spec/spec.md

 [[def: Dead-Attack]]

 ~ an attack on an establishment event that occurs after the Key-state for that event has become stale because a later establishment event has rotated the sets of signing and pre-rotated keys to new sets.
-See (Security Properties of Prerotation)[#dead-attacks].
+See [Security Properties of Prerotation](#dead-attacks).

 [[def: Decentralized key management infrastructure, DKMI]]